Next DSRSD Board of Directors Election on Tuesday, November 3, 2020

 Refer to Run for Office page

-The candidate nomination period for the November 6, 2018 election opens July 16 and closes August 10, for candidates who wish to run for a four-year full term expiring 2022.
-If no incumbent files nomination papers by the end of the filing period, the filing period is extended to August 15 for non-incumbents only.
+The candidate nomination period for the November 3, 2020, election opens July 13 and closes August 7 for candidates who wish to run for Divisions 1, 3, and 5 with a four-year term expiring 2024.
+If no incumbent files nomination papers for a division by the end of the filing period, the filing period for that division is extended to August 12 for non-incumbents only.

-Candidates who wish to have a statement of their qualifications published in the sample ballot that goes to registered voters must pay $250 to each county to cover publishing and printing costs.
-Refer to the District’s Candidates’ Statement Costs policy.
+Candidates who wish to have a statement of their qualifications published in the sample ballot that goes to registered voters must pay $250 to cover publishing and printing costs and the District pays for any additional costs.
+Refer to the District’s Candidate's Statement Cost policy.

-- DSRSD’s Running for a Seat on DSRSD's Board of Directors fact sheet provides the basic information on how to become a DSRSD Director.
+- The District's Running for a Seat on DSRSD’s Board of Directors fact sheet provides the basic information on how to become a DSRSD Director.

 - Both Alameda County and Contra Costa County offer and recommend candidate filing appointments.
-Check their websites and candidate guide for more information.
+Check their websites and candidate guides for more information.

 - Candidates, committees, and elected officials must follow campaign finance and disclosure laws under the Political Reform Act (California Government Code Section 81000 et seq.) administered by the Secretary of State and the Fair Political Practices Commission (FPPC).